 AFC Lab Team Members

 Meike Ramon is an Assistant Professor and Swiss National Science Foundation PRIMA (Promoting Women in Academia) Fellow.
-She founded and leads the Applied Face Cognition Lab and since September 2023 directs the Cognitive and Affective Regulation Laboratory at the University of Lausanne.
+She founded and leads the Applied Face Cognition Lab at the University of Lausanne.
 Her research focus is on Cognitive Neuroscience and its translation into application and policy.
 Other things Meike is involved in: Founding member of the 500 Women Scientists Bern/Fribourg - Local node leader of the Swiss Reproducibility Network - Member of the European Association for Biometrics (EAB) - Member of the Europol Platform for Experts (EPE) and Europol Data Protection Experts Network (EDEN) - Expert Panel Member for Innosuisse, the Swiss Federal Innovation Agency - Juror for the German National AI Competition - Board Member Association for Independent Research - Advisory Board Member for the multi-centric project "Increasing eyewitness identification accuracy in lineups using 3D interactive virtual reality (3DIL)".
 As a Scientific Advisor for the Berlin Police, Meike co-developed the Berlin Test for Super-Recognizer Identification (beSure®), a bespoke tool involving authentic police material.

 Maren Mayer finished her PhD at the University of Mannheim and the Heidelberg Academy of Sciences and Humanities, where she studied collaborative behavior and group decision making focusing on expert influences.
 Her research involves experimental examination as well as statistical modelling of collaborative behavior disentangeling various sources of influence on the group judgment.
 Maren has a bachelors's and a master's degree in psychology obtained at the University of Mannheim and was previously an associated member of the research training group "Statistical Modeling in Psychology".
 Since 2022 she is postdoctoral researcher at the Leibniz-Institut für Wissensmedien in Tübingen.
 In the AFC Lab, Maren is working on the question of whether Super-Recognizers can improve perpetrator identification from CCTV footage.